-The proposed bluff-top park will provide for a new public viewpoint, as required by LCP Policy D-3(b).
-The proposed South Silver Shoals Drive, which would be perpendicular to the ocean, would end in a cul-de-sac with no development other than low-lying public access amenities and native vegetation in the bluff-top park located seaward of the cul-de-sac, as required by LCP Policy D-40.
-As explained above, Special Condition 1a requires that South Silver Shoals Drive be a minimum of 40 feet in width in order to provide adequate parking and maximize public access.
+The proposed blufftop park will provide for a new public viewpoint, as required by LCP Policy D-3(b).
+The proposed South Silver Shoals Drive, which would be perpendicular to the ocean, would end in a cul-de-sac with no development other than low-lying public access amenities and native vegetation in the blufftop park located seaward of the cul-de-sac, as required by LCP Policy D-40.
+As explained above, Special Condition 1a requires that South Silver Shoals Drive be modified in order to provide adequate parking and maximize public access.
 As an additional benefit, a wider road would also provide a significant public view corridor and enhanced ocean views from Shell Beach Road.
 The project proposes to cluster lots 10, 11, 18, and 19, which will also create two ten-foot wide interior view corridors through the project site in conformance with LCP Policies D-3(b), LU-2, and LU-B-5(2).
 However, the wider road required by Special Condition 1a will also require the Applicant to reconfigure the proposed lots.
-In order to ensure consistency with LCP Policies D-3(b), LU-2, and LU-B-5(2); Special Condition 1e requires the Applicant to submit final plans that maintains the proposed clustered design and preserves the proposed view corridors.
+In order to ensure consistency with LCP Policies D-3(b), LU-2, and LU-B-5(2), Special Condition 1h requires the Applicant to submit final plans that maintain the proposed clustered design and preserves the proposed view corridors.
 Other special conditions are also included to ensure that the project adheres to the other design standards listed in Policy LU-B-5.
-Specifically, the final plans must maintain 60 percent landscaped and/or open space over the net project site (Special Condition 1f) and a minimum building setback of 20 feet from the road right-of-way (Special Condition 1c).
-Special Condition 4 requires that landscaping, including trees, not block view corridors or exceed the height of adjacent buildings.
-To implement LCP Policy D-36, Special Condition 1g requires all utilities to be placed underground.
+Specifically, the final plans must maintain 60 percent landscaped and/or open space over the net project site (Special Condition 1i) and a minimum building setback of 20 feet from the road right-of-way (Special Condition 1f).
+Special Conditions 5b and 5c require that landscaping, including trees, not block view corridors or exceed the height of adjacent buildings.
+To implement LCP Policy D-36, Special Condition 1j requires all utilities to be placed underground.